NinjaLikesCheez/Magnesium/Deluge/README.md

 # Deluge

-An API client to interact with a Deluge server.
+A client to interact with a Deluge server.